Frequently Asked Questions

 We believe that Girls on the Run should be accessible to all girls and, therefore, financial assistance is available to qualifying families.
 Financial assistance is determined independently by local Girls on the Run councils.

 At Girls on the Run, our core values guide us to be open-hearted, intentional decision makers who embrace differences and stand up for ourselves and others.
-Our dedication to these core values is reflected in our decision to make access and inclusion an organizational priority.
-We are committed to ensuring that our programs are accessible to and inclusive of any girl who wants to participate.
+We strive for our programs to be accessible and welcoming to those who want to participate.
 We honor this commitment by ensuring that:

 - We remain mindful of participation barriers and strive to find ways to eliminate them.